nuprl/website/blog/_src/posts/2019-11-17-optimizer-vs-transient.md

 **Verdict**: safe, with caution

-The body of a Transient-typed function must first check that its inputs have the correct shape.
+The body of a Transient-typed function (that can flow to untyped code) must first check that its inputs have the correct shape.
-Currently, this pass creates functions that apply `unsafe-flreal-part` before anything else; to be safe, the pass needs to make sure that Transient checks come first.
+Currently, the **float-complex** pass creates functions that apply `unsafe-flreal-part` before anything else; to be safe, the pass needs to make sure that Transient checks come first.

 - - -
-### float
+### Topic 7: float

 [float.rkt](https://github.com/racket/typed-racket/blob/master/typed-racket-lib/typed-racket/optimizer/float.rkt)
  safely applies unsafe flonum operations to expressions with `Flonum` type